Hirzebruch-Zagier cycles in $p$-adic families and adjoint $L$-values: Hida theory and base change

 \begin{definition} Let $f_E$ be a primitive normalized Hilbert modular form of weight $(\hat{\underline{k}},m)$.
 We say that $f_E$ is the base change of a (primitive) Hilbert modular form $f$ for $F$ if the corresponding map of the Hecke algebra $\mathcal{H}^{G}_{11}(\hat{\underline{k}},{m})$ factors through $\mathrm{BC}$. \end{definition} This is compatible with the characterization given in Proposition \ref{AsaiForBC}: if $f_E$ is the base change of $f$ then the corresponding cuspidal automorphic representations are related by Note that the conductor of $f$ is not necessarily the conductor of $f_E$ intersected with $\mathcal{O}_F$ (\textit{cf}. \cite[\S E.6]{GetzGore}).
 Also note that $\mathrm{BC}$ maps nearly ordinary forms to nearly ordinary forms.

 We define base change Hida families.
-The map of Proposition \ref{prop:basechangeHecke} induces a map $\mathrm{BC}: e^{\rm n.ord}\mathcal{H}^{G}_{11} \rightarrow e^{\rm n.ord}\mathcal{H}^{H}_{11}$.
-We could then define a Hida family for $E$ to be a base change family from $F$ if it factors through $\mathrm{BC}$.
+Using the map of Proposition \ref{prop:basechangeHecke}, we could define a Hida family for $E$ to be a base change family from $F$ if it factors through $\mathrm{BC}$.
 We however refine this definition to better suit the construction of the adjoint $p$-adic $L$-function given in \S \ref{sec:constructionpadicLF}.
 We first decompose